Set #10 - The Beef Bunker

 served by the fast food chains, but the thick, meaty slabs

-of ground beef that you can only make at home, or get at a
+of ground beef that prior to the big hamburger renaissance of the mid-2010s you could only make at home, or get at a

 very few bars.